 - By Elections / Referendums

 The Scottish Government is responsible for Local Government Elections in Scotland and Scottish Ministers issue rules for the way they are conducted.
 Elections are held to elect Councillors to 32 unitary local authorities in Scotland.
-The next Local Government Election will be held in 2012.
-Aberdeenshire Council has 68 Councillors who cover 19 electoral wards.
+The next Local Government Election will be held in 2017.
+Aberdeenshire Council has currently 68 Councillors who cover 19 electoral wards.
 Since 3 May 2007, Councillors have been elected through the Single Transferable Vote (STV) system which allows voters to express a preference for more than one candidate.
-The next scheduled election is on 3 May 2012.

 There are currently 129 elected members in the Scottish Parliament at Holyrood, of which 73 are constituency members and 56 are list members.

 The UK is divided into twelve regions, each of which has between 3 and 10 MEP’s representing the area.
-Aberdeenshire is part of the Scotland region, currently returning seven MEP’s elected every five years using a closed list system.
+Aberdeenshire is part of the Scotland region, currently returning six MEP’s elected every five years using a closed list system.
 MEP's sit in the European Parliament in Strasbourg.
-The next election is scheduled to take place in 2014.
+The next election is scheduled to take place in 2019.

 A By Election occurs due to a vacancy caused by the death or resignation of an elected representative.
 It can take place during any of the standard Election cycles, and is subject to the timetable for normal elections.
 Referendums are relatively rare in the UK, but can take place at any time.
-A referendum on the voting system for UK General Elections took place on 5 May 2011.
+A referendum on Scottish Independence took place on 18 September 2014.

 Use our ‘Who is my Representative’ page to find out who represents you at a local, national or European level.

 Future Elections are expected to take place as follows:

 |May 2016||Scottish Parliamentary Elections|